alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 :warning: You **MUST** also start the [config-server](../config-server) service before.

-Start a new shell and run the following command at the root of the project (i.e., ``rest-apis-versionning-workshop``)
+Start a new shell and run the following command at the root of the project (i.e., ``rest-apis-versioning-workshop``)

 ```
 ./gradlew bootRun -p config-server